ev3dev/edu-docs/ev3dev-Repositories.md

 ### Language-specific Components

 The important repositories listed here are the Language Bindings which provide the Application Programming Interface (API) to `lego-linux-drivers`.
-The ev3dev project maintains several standard Language bindings based on the GObject/GLib library, which can be automatically updated for all supported languages easily when new APIs are developed.
+The ev3dev project maintains several standard Language bindings for the GObject/GLib-based `ev3devKit` library, which can be automatically updated for all supported languages easily when new APIs are developed.

 Alternatively, third party Language Bindings and support libraries are available for several languages.
-These  do not use the ev3dev GObject/GLib libraries but provide their own API and libraries for writing programs.
+These  do not use the `ev3devKit` libraries but provide their own API and libraries for writing programs.
 Nonetheless, all of them depend on `lego-linux-drivers` to actually interface with the sensors and motors.

 ### Higher level Components